ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 - [Buffer](../../../engines/table-engines/special/buffer.md)
 - [MaterializedView](../../../engines/table-engines/special/materializedview.md) storages with underlying `MergeTree` tables

-In `MaterializedView`-egine tables the optimization works with saved queries like `SELECT ...
+In `MaterializedView`-engine tables the optimization works with views like `SELECT ...
 FROM merge_tree_table ORDER BY pk`.
 But it is not supported in the queries like `SELECT ...
-FROM view ORDER BY pk` if the saved query doesn't have `ORDER BY` clause.
+FROM view ORDER BY pk` if the view query doesn't have the `ORDER BY` clause.

 ## ORDER BY Expr WITH FILL Modifier {#orderby-with-fill}